Check Out Our No-Filter Selfie

 So, who are the devs we recruit?

-Together with our freelance acquisition team, our CTO Anvar Azizov personally interviews every freelance dev applying to work with us.
+Together with our Talent Acquisition team, our CTO Anvar Azizov personally interviews every dev applying to work with us.
 Here are some things that sunk into his mind:

 People code all kinds of weird stuff.
 Like, an AI that can predict the results of Dota2 games.
 Or a chess clock that can keep track on the turns players take.
 We even had a guy who created himself a smart house –– something about automating the heating system with Arduino micro controllers.
 Or, there was a dev who created a messenger specifically to chat with his wife.